Mohamedgomaa128/DotsAndBoxes/README.md

 <p>the last edits in the project was just removing redundant files</p>

 ## To remeber
-<h3>during this project i created an algorithm for the input validation and an algorithm for felxable manu and mixed between them in the UI and other parts</h3>
+<h3>during this project i created an algorithm (as i think) for the input validation and an algorithm for felxable manu and mixed between them in the UI and other parts and i documented this algorithm in more than a paper and uploaded this to my drive ... the algorithm has many drawings and can be understood from more than one point of view ... i think that soon i may explain it as a video and add the link here </h3>